 Day 20.
 Maun to Okavango Delta Highlights.
-Okavango Delta, Botswana.Leaving our camp we are onto a 4x4 truck and then into traditional dugout canoes (mokoros) where we explore this vast inland delta with it's labyrinth of channels and islands.
+Okavango Delta, Botswana.Leaving our camp we depart on a 4x4 safari vehicle and then into traditional dugout canoes (mokoros) where we explore this vast inland delta with its labyrinth of channels and islands.

 Day 21.
 Okavango Delta to MaunAfter a morning game walk we retrace our steps back to the base in Maun.
 This afternoon we can either check out the town or take an optional flight over the delta and try spotting some game from the air!

 Day 22.
-Maun to Ghanzi Highlights.
-Kalahari Bushman Walk, Botswana.Travelling on through the vastness of Botswana and the edges of the Kalahari Desert we reach the small settlement of Ghanzi.
+Maun, Botswana to Omaheke Region, Namibia Highlights.
+Kalahari Bushman Walk, Omaheke Region, Namibia.Travelling on through the vastness of Botswana and the edges of the Kalahari Desert we cross into Namibia and make tracks to our camp for the night.
 Here we meet the San / Bushmen and learn about their culture and how they survive in this harsh and seemingly barren landscape.

 Day 24.
 Windhoek to Etosha National ParkWith a change of direction we head north towards the Etosha National Park and the vast salt pan that dominates the landscape.
 The shimmering white pan can apparently been seen from space.